lock

 Why it stands out

-• retrofit design fits over existing deadbolt — keep your keys
+• retrofit design fits over existing deadbolt, so you keep your keys

 • broad ecosystem support across Apple Home, Google, and Alexa